ioBroker/ioBroker.terminal/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Also use host when searching for a free port
+* (bluefox) Check only port of the interface and not of all interfaces
 * (Apollon77) Fix some crash cases reported by Sentry
 * (Apollon77) Prepare for future js-controller versions